 1. The professional client-therapist relationship

-1.4 The dance therapist must safeguard the physical, mental and emotional needs of the client and respect the rights and dignity of the individual, serving all in a non-discriminatory manner.
+- The dance movement therapist must safeguard the physical, mental and emotional needs of the client and respect the rights and dignity of the individual, serving all in a non-discriminatory manner.

-1.5 Referral should take place before treatment proceeds.
-In the instance of a formal professional referral, the dance therapist must respond / report back in the appropriate manner.
+- Referral should take place before treatment proceeds.
+In the instance of a formal professional referral, the dance movement therapist must respond / report back in the appropriate manner.
 Referral may also be from a parent, guardian or appropriate authority, or a self-referral.
-In these instances the therapist must take the responsibility to screen for the appropriateness of dance-movement therapy.
-The screening procedures must be sensitive enough to identify that dance-movement therapy may be contra-indicated or that alternative professional advice may be necessary prior to sessions proceeding.
+In these instances the therapist must take the responsibility to screen for the appropriateness of dance movement therapy.
+The screening procedures must be sensitive enough to identify that dance movement therapy may be contra-indicated or that alternative professional advice may be necessary prior to sessions proceeding.

 2. Client confidentiality and privacy